brad82/nocp-formulary/_pages/7.1/oralglucose.md

 ## Contraindications

-- No active gag reflex
+- No active gag reflexes
 - Patient is unable to maintain their own airway
 - Hyperglycemia